guyvan6/Stolpersteine_Exploratory_Clustering/README.md

 - stolpersteine_clusters_map.html: An interactive map showcasing the final clustering results, with each cluster color-coded for clarity.

+*The files can be found in the "data and reports" folder.

 Methodology 💻

 - The analysis followed a clear two-step methodology: